Insality/druid/wiki/manuals/widget_memory_fps_panels.md

 # Memory and FPS Panel Widgets

-The `Druid 1.1` comes with widgets and two included widgets are `Memory Panel` and `FPS Panel` which allow you to monitor memory and FPS in your game.
+The `Druid 1.1` comes with two included widgets: `Memory Panel` and `FPS Panel`, which allow you to monitor memory and FPS in your game.

-Widgets in Druid usually consists from two files: GUI, which is used to placed as a template on your GUI scene and Lua script, which is used to be created with Druid.
+Widgets in Druid usually consist of two files: GUI, which is used to place as a template on your GUI scene and Lua script, which is used to be create with Druid.

 <!-- Video -->